Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 2 hours on JR Thunderbird Limited Express train.

-Cost: 7000 JPY or covered by the Japan Rail Pass.
+Cost: Approx 7000 JPY or covered by the Japan Rail Pass.

 Kyoto Tea Ceremony, Ninenzaka, Japan | The Invisible Tourist